 Advice For Those Caring For Individuals with Parkinson’s

 Larry says, “Parkinson’s symptoms evolve from day to day.
-We want to button our own shirt, shave, tie our shoes and get to a standing position on our own.
-Some days we can do it, others we struggle and some days it’s futile.”
+We want to button our shirts, shave, tie our shoes, and reach a standing position on our own.
+Some days we can do it, others we struggle, and some days it’s futile.”

 He suggested to caregivers to give them some extra time and space to try and do things.
 Those with Parkinson’s Disease may get frustrated along the way, but they also value their independence.
-Patience is important as the new normal is figured out by each individual.
+Patience is essential as the new normal is adopted by each individual.

 - What is Caregiver Burnout?